Western Technical College: Academics

 Western Technical College offers more than 100 programs, providing associate degrees, technical diplomas, and certificates.
 The college also offers English Language Learners courses, GED/HSED classes, and apprenticeship training.

 Western has agreements with several colleges and universities that allow students earn credits towards a bachelor's degree through their programs.

 Athletics

 Western Technical College's sports teams are called the Cavaliers, who play in red and white colors.
 The school began athletics in 1967.
+The Cavaliers are members of the National Junior College Athletic Association and the Minnesota College Athletic Conference.
 In 2020, the Western Cavaliers Women's Basketball team finished the season 25-6 and won the NJCAA Division III National Championship, the first national title in school history.